-If you’re mainly looking for a decent barbell pad with velcro tape closure, this one should work best for you.
+If you’re mainly looking for a decent barbell pad with velcro tape closure, this Cheeky hip thrust barbell pad should work best for you.

 Unlike most velcro barbell pad options on the market, this one has a remarkably big velcro tape, which accounts for a much more secure fit over the barbell.

 This prevents the pad from rolling over during hip thrusts.
-The foam is also covered with a reinforced fabric that extends the lifespan of the pad.
-This material also has decent traction, which stabilizes the padded barbell on your hips.
+The foam is also covered with a reinforced fabric that extends the pad's lifespan.
+This material also has decent traction, stabilizing the padded barbell on your hips.

-As for functionality, the barbell pad is designed to fit both 2 inches Olympic barbells as well as smith machine barbells.
-This means that you can use them for alternative techniques for glutes training as well.
+As for functionality, the barbell pad is designed to fit both 2-inch Olympic barbells and Smith Machine barbells.
+This means that you can use them for alternative techniques for glute isolation training as well.

 - Features two large velcro tapes for added security